Lullaby of Broadway (song): In popular culture

 It is also featured in an episode of Taxi (performed by Marilu Henner) and the Broadway musical 42nd Street, originated by Jerry Orbach playing Julian Marsh in the 1980 original cast.

-In 1976, Wini Shaw's original recorded version of the song was released as a 45rpm single and made No. 42 in the UK Charts.
+In 1976, Wini Shaw's original recorded version of the song was released as a 45 rpm single and made no. 42 in the UK charts.
 Subsequently, the BBC interviewed Wini Shaw O'Malley in New York about her new success with it.
 She could not believe it.

 The song was used in a commercial for the Milford Plaza Hotel, where it was called the "Lullabuy of Broadway".

 The song was performed by a group of Muppet eskimos in the Gilda Radner episode of The Muppet Show.

-In Lisa Stansfield's 1990 music video for her cover of Cole Porter's Down in the Depths, the beginning and ending are both references to the song.
+In Lisa Stansfield's 1990 music video for her cover of Cole Porter's "Down in the Depths (On the Ninetieth Floor)", the beginning and ending are both references to the song.
 The video begins with her disembodied head zooming in, while singing the opening to the song, and ends with it zooming out, while singing the outro.